Chapter 5

 (book excerpts)

 Vineyard establishment involves careful planning in site preparation and vineyard design.
-Wine grapes are a very capital-intensive crop, so a well planned, organized vineyard will prove to be more efficient, requiring less input and offering larger potential returns.
-Mistakes made in the establishment of a vineyard can be very costly and have long-standing consequences.
-Some cultural practices can be changed as a wine grape grower accumulates experience, but many pre-planting decisions are permanent, and so should be carefully considered when establishing a vineyard.
+Wine grapes are a highly capital-intensive crop, so a well-planned and organized vineyard will prove to be more efficient, requiring less input and offering greater potential returns.
+Mistakes made in establishing a vineyard can be very costly and have long-lasting consequences.
+Some cultural practices can be adjusted as a wine grape grower accumulates experience, but many pre-planting decisions are permanent and should be carefully considered when establishing a vineyard.

 Click on the following topics for more information on vineyard establishment.